-After completing its initial field visits, the Orco and Sandia gold projects were combined into one project, the Orco Project.
-At Orco, tectonized and structurally deformed areas hosting NW-SE trending regional thrust faults and NE-SW trending shears are present.
-Weak mineralization occurs in the form of quartz veins hosting iron oxides and scattered sulphides within fault and shear zones.
+Tectonized and structurally deformed areas hosting NW-SE trending regional thrust faults and NE-SW trending shears are present at Orco.
+Weak mineralization occurs in the form of quartz veins hosting iron oxides and disseminated sulphides within fault and shear zones.
 One shear zone over a 10m width hosting deformed quartz veinlets, returned significantly anomalous gold values up to 0.26 g/t Au.
+Palamina has adopted and buy and hold strategy at Orco while it advances its other projects in the POGB.